hands-on-cloud/hands-on.cloud/hugo/content/CloudFormation Tutorial - How To Automate EC2 Instance In 5 Mins/index.md

 aliases: [/how-to-use-cloudformation-to-launch-ec2-instance-and-automate-its-provisioning/]
 ---

 Learn how to automate EC2 instance in 5 minutes following this step by step guide.
 Get complete the CloudFormation template at the end and deep-dive explanation by the road.
 Become the CloudFormation expert in a couple of minutes!
-All source code is available for you at our [GitHub](https://hands-on.cloud).
+All source code is available for you at our [GitHub folder](https://github.com/hands-on-cloud/hands-on.cloud/tree/master/hugo/content/CloudFormation%20Tutorial%20-%20How%20To%20Automate%20EC2%20Instance%20In%205%20Mins/src).

 ## What is CloudFormation